ppreshant/qPCR-analysis/notes_qPCR.md

 - Chemistry field is missing -- make it work with the dye column instead
 - Sample Setup sheet not exported, could just use Results
 - Currently there is not much advantage to using the new software, just use V1.5.2 till these are changed

- Streamlining changes
+### Streamlining changes
-- [archive] Remove the biological replicates section and delimiter `.` from the plate layout.
-Use automatic inference like in the plate reader? _This is unwise to do since there could be the same template that is used for more than 1 targets, and we can't trust that the replicates assigned using row_numbers() will be in the same order, if the samples were ordered before this step in some manner_
+- (_implement_) Make a conditional to plate layout reader if decimal point should be read vs biological replicates -- or (_alternatively_) Remove the biological replicates section and delimiter `.` from the plate layout.
+Use automatic inference like in the plate reader?
+	- _Problem with completely removing: the same template is used for more than 1 targets but the order is not consistent.., and we can't trust that the replicates assigned using row_numbers() will be in the correct order; relevant for ratio, normalization or for any matched statistical analysis_
   - _Use case:_ It makes it harder to type in *decimal dilution values* in the `assay_variable` spot.
-	  - Can make it backward compatible - could have a regex with `.[:digit:]$` detection in case replicates are specified
+	  - Can make it backward compatible - could have a regex with `.[:digit:]$` detection in case replicates are specified :: How will this differentiate with a single decimal value after the point?

  Refactoring code to modularly work with both cq or linregpcr data..?